jps2000/BNO080/README.md

 You may do this also with screw drivers, tweezers etc  - old wisdom from  magnetic tape recorders

 My best practice is
-Use rotation vector 0x05 with 400Hz update rate Degauss the board.
+Use rotation vector 0x05 with 400Hz update rate.
+Degauss the board.
-Be careful with indoor use
+Be careful with indoor use.
 In setup call save_periodic_DCD(); and set cal to ME_cal(1,1,1,0);
-This achieves best cal 3 status
+This achieves best cal 3 status.
-Calibrate the board including iron parts in the vicinity Temperature should be as constant as possible.
+Calibrate the board including iron parts in the vicinity.
+Temperature should be as constant as possible.
 Ideal would be a kind of a thermostat housing  (not tested)